 I am a geographer with specific interests in biodiversity and ecosystem services.
-Inspired by a couple of outstanding earth sciences teachers at high school, and with 2 degrees in geography and some very recent postgraduate studies in biodiversity and ecosystem service, I have plied my trade for nearly 30 years in the field of geographical information – data, software, systems, consulting, business analysis, project management, sales.
+Inspired by a couple of outstanding earth sciences teachers at high school, and with 2 degrees in geography and some very recent postgraduate studies in biodiversity, ecosystem services, and sustainability science, I have plied my trade for nearly 30 years in the field of geographical information – data, software, systems, consulting, business analysis, project management, sales.

 Everything happens somewhere, and knowing where can be important.
 Geography provides an ideal framework for relating other fields of knowledge.
 It puts our understanding of natural sciences, physical processes, societies, and economies within the context of place and time.
 It provides the bigger picture, looks at the whole story, and helps us organise, communicate, and understand our world.